-As Agadir is a beach destination, the best months to visit are from May to August.
+As Agadir is a beach destination, the best months to book a flight to Agadir are from May to August.
 The coastal areas are a bit cooler than inland locations making the heat more bearable.
 However, the sun is still strong enough to make the waters of the Atlantic Ocean pleasantly warm.
 This is the high season for tourists here, so prepare for things to be busy.
-If you book your flights to Agadir during this period, why not time your holiday to coincide with Timitar Festival in June, which is considered to be one of the biggest festivals in the country.
+If you book your flights to Agadir during this period, consider timing your holiday to coincide with Timitar Festival in June, which is considered to be one of the biggest festivals in the country.
 Every year the festival features over 40 artists from all over the world, including Africa, Europe and the Middle East, who come to entertain around 500,000 spectators in the very best of Amazigh traditional music, rap, jazz and hip hop.

-The low season months of November, January and February are the cheapest times to fly to Agadir.
-The average daily temperature during November is still very pleasant but this month also happens to be the wettest, however visitors to Agadir during November can enjoy its annual International Fish and Seafood Exhibition.
+During the low season months of November, January and February cheap flights to Agadir are easier to find.
+The average daily temperature during November is still very pleasant but this month also happens to be the wettest.
+Visitors taking advantage of a cheap flight to Agadir during November can enjoy its annual International Fish and Seafood Exhibition.
 In Agadir fish and seafood are a major industry making the exhibition a landmark event for the city, which sees over 7,000 visitors travelling to enjoy the displays from seafood and fish suppliers from all around the globe.

 Completely rebuilt after a major earthquake in 1960, Agadir is now the premier holiday destination in Morocco.
 The city itself continues to grow but, despite its large size, remains fairly easy to get around due to the New York-like grid system in place.
 Despite the hustle and bustle of the city, Agadir is primarily known as a world-class beach resort.
 Holder of the prestigious Blue Flag award, the city's majestic main beach stretches along the coast for over 5 miles (8 km), the translucent waters of the Atlantic Ocean providing a welcome respite from the rays of the sun.
 The seafront promenade is constantly abuzz with bars, cafes and street traders adding to its vibrant nature.

 As a beach-oriented resort, most of the activities here are centred on the waterfront area.
-Just along from the beach, the Marina is a modern luxury complex consisting of chic eating establishments and designer stores selling international brands.
+If booking a flight to Agadir be sure to see the Marina, a modern luxury complex consisting of chic eating establishments and designer stores selling international brands.
 This symbol of modernity sits in complete contrast to the tranquillity of the old port area, where local fishermen ply their wares and life is lived at a slower pace.
 Although the vast majority of the city was rebuilt in 1960, a rare glimpse into Agadir's past can be enjoyed at the hilltop Kasbah.
 Although only the outer wall of this historic citadel remains, its elevated position ensures that the views of the city and the coast are truly spectacular.

 Getting around Agadir